 Vegan Summer Garden Pasta with Cherry Tomatoes & Chard

 Vegan summer garden pasta is simple to make, incredibly flavourful, hearty, and perfect for using up all the end-of-summer crops.

-This pasta has become our summer date night pasta.
-It’s kind of like the summery version of this creamy cauliflower one.
-Since all of our date nights are at home lately and our vegetable garden is exploding with small tomatoes, chard, and basil right now, this cozy but still summery pasta is the move.
-It comes together really quick and easily, which is key if you spend your days cooking like me! ;)
+This has become our summer date night pasta.
+When the vegetable garden is exploding with small tomatoes, chard, and basil, this is what we make.
+It comes together really quickly and easily, which is key if you spend your days cooking like me.
+Finish with a shower of vegan parmesan on top and enjoy it outside if you can.

+Vegan Summer Garden Pasta with Cherry Tomatoes & Chard